intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ##### Example 5: XGBoost Regressor

 Before running the example, make sure that `Boston_Housing.csv` is under `work/data` directory or the same path in the command.
-Run the example with SGX and standalone mode with the following command in the terminal.
+Run the example with SGX spark local mode with the following command in the terminal.
 Replace `your_IP_address` with your IP address and `path_of_boston_housing_csv` with your path of `Boston_Housing.csv`.

 ```bash
 SGX=1 ./pal_loader bash -c "export RABIT_TRACKER_IP=your_IP_address && /opt/jdk8/bin/java -cp \